Skip to content

 uv tool install calkit-python

-Alternatively, but less ideally, you can install with your system Python:
+You can also install with your system Python:

 pip install calkit-python